 When purchasing a camera, an important consideration is whether or not the application will require a cooled sensor.
 Generally, most applications have high signal levels and do not require cooling.
 However, for certain situations, generally under low light levels where long exposures are necessary, cooling will provide a benefit.
 In the tutorial below, we derive the following "rule of thumb": for exposures less than 1 second, a standard camera is generally sufficient; for exposures greater than 1 second, cooling could be beneficial; for exposures greater than 5 seconds, cooling is generally recommended; and for exposures above 10 seconds, cooling is usually required.
-If you have questions about which domain your application will fall, you might consider estimating the signal levels and noise sources by following the steps detailed in the tutorial below, where we present sample calculations using the specifications for our 1.4 megapixel monochrome cameras.
+If you have questions about which domain your application will fall, you might consider estimating the signal described in the text.

+Figure 4: The ThorCam Camera Settings window.
+The red and blue highlighted regions indicate the trigger settings as levels and noise sources by following the steps detailed in the tutorial below, where we present sample calculations using the specifications for our 1.4 megapixel monochrome cameras.
 Alternatively you can contact us, and one of our scientific camera specialists will help you decide which camera is right for you.